|

 230. conference

-a prearranged meeting for consultation or exchange of information or discussion (especially one with a formal agenda)
+a prearranged meeting for consultation or discussion

 231. confidant

-someone to whom private matters are confided
+someone to whom private matters are told

 232. confide

-reveal in private; tell confidentially
+reveal in private

 233. confiscate